This section covers the following topics:

 Example:

 The server list consists of green and red entries.
-The red ones represent potentially dead server entries which can be deleted from the server directory by choosing the attached Remove button.
-The Remove button appears only for the red entries.
+The red ones represent potentially dead server entries which can be deleted from the server directory by choosing the attached button.
+The button appears only for the red entries.
 "Potentially dead" means, that the HTTP Monitor Server "pinged" the server while assembling the server list, but the server did not answer within a 10 seconds timeout.
 Thus, even if you find a server entry marked red, it still might be active but could not respond to the ping.
-Choosing the Remove button does not terminate such a server but removes its reference in the monitor directory.
+Choosing the button does not terminate such a server but removes its reference in the monitor directory.
 Hence, it cannot be reached by the monitor anymore.

 Example: